dubiousjim/yagh/Backends.md

 The Candidates
 --------------

-As mentioned in the README, there are a couple of different backend methods one can use to drive a Git/Hg bridge, and then some additional choices one can make about packaging those backends for day-to-day use.
+As mentioned in the [README](https://github.com/dubiousjim/yagh/blob/master/README.md), there are a couple of different backend methods one can use to drive a Git/Hg bridge, and then some additional choices one can make about packaging those backends for day-to-day use.
 (In git-speak, what "porcelain" to install on top of them.)

 Before we sort out our frontend choices, though, we've got to settle which backend engines work best.
 Here are the options.

 1. `git fast-import` is a component in the standard Git distribution that imports text-serialized repositories.
 There is another component `git fast-export` that serializes Git repositories to the needed format; but what we need is a way to serialize *Mercurial* repositories into that format.
 Someone has in fact made that; it's available as the `hg-fast-export` scripts (`hg-fast-export.py`, `hg-fast-export.sh`, and `hg2git.py`) that are in the [fast-export project](http://repo.or.cz/w/fast-export.git).
 (That project also has some `hg-reset` scripts that I don't yet understand; and also some scripts for interacting with Subversion.)

     So these `hg-fast-export` scripts provide a way to serialize a Mercurial repository, and we can pipe the result into `git fast-import`.
 That's one way to go from hg->git.
-It's what the `git-hg` script uses.
+It's what the `git-hg` tool uses.

 2. How about the reverse direction, from git->hg?
 One way to do this is with the [convert extension](http://mercurial.selenic.com/wiki/ConvertExtension) for Mercurial (see also [here](http://www.selenic.com/mercurial/hg.1.html#convert)).
-This again is what the `git-hg` script uses.
+This again is what the `git-hg` tool uses.
 The `convert` extension already comes with the standard Mercurial distribution, though it's not enabled by default.
 No problem, though: whatever frontend porcelain we build can just explicitly enable it for the Mercurial repos we use.

     This extension is able to keep track of conversions that it has already made into a Mercurial repository, so that later conversions can be incremental.
-However, as we'll see below, there are severe limits to how well this works when we combine it with hg->git exports going in the other direction.
+However, as we'll see below, there are severe limits to how well this works when we combine it with hg->git movement between the same repositories.

 3. A different Mercurial extension is [hg-git](http://hg-git.github.com/).
 This *isn't* part of the standard Mercurial distribution, but needs to be installed separately.
 As with the `convert` extension, our frontend porcelain can take care of enabling this extension in the repositories where we're going to use it, so the user doesn't need to make it enabled globally.
 She just needs to have it installed.